ZhouLong0/Zhoulong0.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: M.Sc.
-Computer Science and Engineering - AI
+Computer Science and Engineering - Artificial Intelligence
 #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile: